swiftlang/swift-evolution/proposals/0000-map-sorting.md

 ## Introduction

-This proposal presents a minor addition to the Standard Library in an effort to make map sorting and, eventually, closureless key-path sorting a functional prerequisite for Swift.
+This proposal presents an addition to the Standard Library in an effort to make map sorting and, eventually, closureless key-path sorting a functional prerequisite for Swift.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/map-sorting/21421)